GoodbyePlanet/covid19-vizualization-time-line/README.md

 The purpose of this project is to provide visualized data about the current impact of COVID-19 in the Balkan countries, using Highcharts - Bar chart race

 Web app is created with vanila JavaScript.
-Web app links: <https://covid19-vizualization-time-line.vercel.app>
+Web app link: <https://covid19-vizualization-time-line.vercel.app>

 ![Covid19](src/assets/vizualization-covid19.gif)